timeteam/timeteam.github.io/_posts/Fiction/2019-04-09-echopraxia.md

 <img align="right" width="360" src="https://i2.wp.com/www.tor.com/wp-content/uploads/2014/12/echopraxia.jpg?fit=401%2C600&type=vertical&ssl=1" alt="">

 Another great hard SF discovery.
 Hard like diamond.
 A very unsettling read, a rush, written to be read likewise.
-Like running downstairs 3 steps at a time in the dark.
+Like running downstairs three steps at a time in the dark.
 In thongs.
 In the rain.

 Probably I should have read Peter Watts' _Blindsight_ first, but that is now lined up for the future, when a decent interval has elapsed so as not to risk more permanent mental disturbance.